-Vulnerability in the Java SE component of Oracle Java SE (subcomponent: Deployment).
-Supported versions that are affected are Java SE: 8u144 and 9.
-Easily exploitable vulnerability allows unauthenticated attacker with network access via multiple protocols to compromise Java SE.
-Successful attacks require human interaction from a person other than the attacker and while the vulnerability is in Java SE, attacks may significantly impact additional products.
-Successful attacks of this vulnerability can result in unauthorized update, insert or delete access to some of Java SE accessible data as well as unauthorized read access to a subset of Java SE accessible data and unauthorized ability to cause a partial denial of service (partial DOS) of Java SE.
+Vulnerability in the Java SE component of Oracle Java SE (subcomponent: Smart Card IO).
+Supported versions that are affected are Java SE: 6u161, 7u151, 8u144 and 9.
+Difficult to exploit vulnerability allows unauthenticated attacker with network access via multiple protocols to compromise Java SE.
+Successful attacks require human interaction from a person other than the attacker.
+Successful attacks of this vulnerability can result in unauthorized creation, deletion or modification access to critical data or all Java SE accessible data as well as unauthorized access to critical data or complete access to all Java SE accessible data.
 Note: This vulnerability applies to Java deployments, typically in clients running sandboxed Java Web Start applications or sandboxed Java applets, that load and run untrusted code (e.g., code that comes from the internet) and rely on the Java sandbox for security.
 This vulnerability does not apply to Java deployments, typically in servers, that load and run only trusted code (e.g., code installed by an administrator).
-CVSS 3.0 Base Score 7.1 (Confidentiality, Integrity and Availability impacts).
-CVSS Vector: (CVSS:3.0/AV:N/AC:L/PR:N/UI:R/S:C/C:L/I:L/A:L).
+CVSS 3.0 Base Score 6.8 (Confidentiality and Integrity impacts).
+CVSS Vector: (CVSS:3.0/AV:N/AC:H/PR:N/UI:R/S:U/C:H/I:H/A:N).

 With Rapid7 live dashboards, I have a clear view of all the assets on my network, which ones can be exploited, and what I need to do in order to reduce the risk in my environment in real-time.
 No other tool gives us that kind of value and insight.

 – Scott Cheney, Manager of Information Security, Sierra View Medical Center